Thiago099/jsx-dom-builder/README.md

 color = "blue"
 element1.update()
 ```
-you can also define any propery to the element just like you whuld with the regular dom (note that if you want add events you will have to use the event function listed below)
+You can also define any property to the element just like you would with the regular DOM (note that if you want to add events you will have to use the event function listed below)

 ```js
 const element3 = <input type="text"/>